Skip to Main Content

 Vision

-All Maryland citizens who are Deaf or hard of hearing will have equal and full access to resources, services, and opportunities for participation in all aspects of community life.
+All Marylanders who are Deaf, DeafBlind and Hard of Hearing will have equal access to resources, services, and opportunities for participation in all aspects of community life.

 History of the Office

 Numerous studies, temporary commissions, and advisory committees in Maryland over the past thirty years had consistently identified the same recurring issues related to Deaf and hard of hearing constituents from 1966 to 2001.
-The Governor’s Office of the Deaf and Hard of Hearing finally became a reality from the collaborative efforts of Maryland Association of the Deaf along with various local organizations serving Deaf and hard of hearing individuals.
-In October 2001, the Maryland General Assembly recognized the need for the creation of the Office to serve Maryland’s Deaf and hard of hearing individuals through enabling legislation.
+The Governor’s Office of the Deaf and Hard of Hearing finally became a reality from the collaborative efforts of Maryland Association of the Deaf along with various local organizations serving Deaf and Hard of Hearing individuals.
+In October 2001, the Maryland General Assembly recognized the need for the creation of the Office to serve Maryland’s Deaf and Hard of Hearing individuals through enabling legislation.

-Maryland became the 32nd state in the United States to have a separate state entity geared specifically towards the needs of Deaf and hard of hearing citizens within the state.
-Additionally, Maryland is the only state that has an office that reports directly to the Governor rather than adhering to a Commission or Board structure in which the director reports to an entity that provides oversight.
+Maryland became the 32nd state in the United States to have a separate state entity geared specifically towards the needs of Deaf and Hard of Hearing Marylanders.
+Additionally, Maryland is a second state that has an office that reports directly to the Governor rather than adhering to a Commission or Board structure in which the director reports to an entity that provides oversight.
+The office also provides resources upon requests related to Deaf, DeafBlind and Hard of Hearing.

 Responsibilities of the Office

-The Governor’s Office of the Deaf and Hard of Hearing is a policy coordination office of the Governor that is focused on advocating and coordinating the adoption of public policies, regulations, and programs.
+coordination office of the Governor that is focused on advocating and coordinating the adoption of public policies, regulations, and programs.

 The current policy priorities of the office includes the following: